Find Affordable College Courses

 Union undergraduate students pay an average of $17,141 in tuition and fees each year.
 While working on their Bachelor's Degree, human development majors at Union accumulate an average of around $19,233 in student debt.

-The excellent bachelor’s degree programs at Central Michigan University helped the school earn the #5 place on this year’s ranking of the best value human development and family studies schools in the Great Lakes Region .
-Located in the distant town of Mount Pleasant, Central Michigan is a public college with a large student population.
+A rank of #5 on this year’s list means Central Michigan University is a great value for human development and family studies students working on their bachelor’s degree.
+Located in the distant town of Mount Pleasant, Central Michigan is a public school with a large student population.

 Ferris State University did quite well in this year’s ranking of the best places for human development and family studies students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the town of Big Rapids, Ferris is a public school with a fairly large student population.
+Located in the town of Big Rapids, Ferris is a public college with a fairly large student population.

 Ferris undergraduate students pay an average of $13,188 in tuition and fees each year.
 The average amount in student loans that human development majors at Ferris take out while working on their Bachelor's Degree is $25,759.